gbmhunter/blog/content/pages/electronics/general/altium/altium-tricks-and-standards/_index.md

 'Use Transparent Layers' is a menu option hidden away in Altium that makes the layers go semi-transparent.
 It is really useful when dealing/routing with multi-layer objects (such as vias).
 I found I use Transparent mode more often than not now since I discovered it.
 To enable it, go into the View Configurations Menu, click the 'View Options' tab, and then make sure the 'Use Transparent Layers' box is ticked as shown below.

 {{< figure src="/images/2011/09/altium-use-transparent-layers.jpg" width="1217px" caption="Turning on the transparent layer option in Altium.
-Very useful when routing complex multi-layer boards!" caption-position="bottom" >}}
+Very useful when routing complex multi-layer boards!"  >}}

 Here is an example showing layers when set to Transparent mode.

-{{< figure src="/images/2011/09/altium-transparent-layers-example.jpg" width="1839px" caption="An example of the PCB view in Altium when using transparent layers." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-transparent-layers-example.jpg" width="1839px" caption="An example of the PCB view in Altium when using transparent layers."  >}}